Updated: Apr 25

 I've focused on the macro in this article because there is a lot to consider.

 What is Macro Permaculture Apartment Analysis?

-Macro Permaculture Apartment factors consider the larger influences affecting your indoor garden, balcony, or small yard.
-Like:
+Macro Permaculture Apartment factors consider the larger influences affecting your indoor garden, balcony, or small yard such as:

 If you're planting in a backyard then you'll need to consider waterlogging.
 A water-logged garden is going to ruin plants by causing root rot.
-Plants need to breathe too, and if roots can't get oxygen they will rot and die.
+Plants need to breathe too, and if roots can't get the oxygen, they will rot and die.

-Waterlogging might not always be easy to see, check for the following indicators for a waterlogged site:
+Waterlogging might not always be easy to see.
+Check for the following as indicators of a waterlogged site: